Few countries of the world can offer such array of unique and astounding attractions as Mexico. Below are listed some of most amazing ones.

 - Bonampak – Chiapas.
-Remnants of ancient Maya city, built circa 580 – 800 AD.
+Remnants of ancient Maya city, built sometimes around 580 – 800 AD.
 Contains numerous valuable murals of high artistic value.

 - Calakmul – Campeche.
 One of the largest cities of ancient Maya with remnants of nearly 7000 structures still existing.
 Largest building – 55 m high pyramid.
 117 stelae and numerous other important monuments of history and art.

 - Labna – Yucatán.
 Important ceremonial centre of ancient Mayan civilization.
-Comparatively small city, flourishing circa 9th century AD.
+Comparatively small city, flourishing around the 9th century AD.
 Renovned due to elaborate Puuc style architecture represented in such structures as Gateway Arch at the ancient road to Uxmal and the 120 m long palace (El Palacio).

 - Loltun Cave - Yucatán.
 Cave with some of the best Mayan cave paintings as well more ancient carvings and remnants of prehistoric animals hunted by Paleoindians.

 - Mayapan – Yucatán.
-Ancient centre of lowland Maya culture, cultural and political capital of region in 1220ies – 1440ies.
+Ancient centre of lowland Maya culture, cultural and political capital of region in the 1220s – 1440s.
 Remnants of more than 4000 structures, most inside 9 km long defensive wall.
 Most impressive structure – El Castillo pyramid (Kukulcan temple).

 - Uxmal – Yucatán.
 Important centre of ancient Maya culture with exceptionally well preserved structures.
-Possibly founded in 500 AD and inhabited until 1550ies, flourishing in 700 – 1100 AD.
+Could be founded as early as in 500 AD and inhabited until the 1550s, flourishing in 700 – 1100 AD.
 Architecture of Uxmal is considered to be of very high quality visually and structurally and belongs to the best achievements of Puuc style.
 Impressive buildings are The Governor’s Palace with the longest façade in ancient Mesoamerica, the Adivino – surprising pyramid with ovate sides and Nunnery Quadrangle – governor’s residence with interesting façades.